By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 ) must match the host name for Ranger.rangerlookup.keytab

-with principalrangerlookup@RED
+with lookup principalrangerlookup@RED

 .
 An ordinary principal (without an instance) is okay to use.